Kaiako Tūturu - Permanent, Full-time

 Ko wai mātou

-Te Puna Reo Okahukura (‘Te Puna Reo’) takes its name from a place in the Kaipara Harbour, Tāporapora, that was close to the last ancient whare wānanga of Ngāti Whātua.
-This centre is committed to providing quality early learning for pepī (babies) and nohinohi (toddlers), Ngāti Whātua Ōrākei established the early learning centre, Te Puna Reo Okahukura in 2007.
+Te Puna Reo Ōkahukura (‘Te Puna Reo’) takes its name from a place in the Kaipara Harbour, Tāporapora, that was close to the last ancient whare wānanga of Ngāti Whātua.
+Ngāti Whātua Ōrākei established the early learning centre, Te Puna Reo Ōkahukura in 2007.

-Te Puna Reo is an accredited early learning centre that is registered for 40tamariki and teaches through kaupapa māori worldviews.
+Te Puna Reo is an accredited early learning centre that is 'licensed for 45 tamariki and teaches through kaupapa māori worldviews.
 The Puna offers 20 hours for tamariki 3 years and older and has qualified and experienced kaimahi, many of whom are of Ngāti Whātua descent.

 Te Whiwhinga Mahi